Reservoir-Engineered Low-Threshold Quantum Energy Storage

-\textit{Acknowledgements}-- BA and PH acknowledge support from IRA Programme (project no. FENG.02.01-IP.05-0006/23) financed by the FENG program 2021-2027, Priority FENG.02, Measure FENG.02.01., with the support of the FNP.
+\textit{Acknowledgements}-- BA acknowledges support by Polish National Agency for Academic Exchange under the Strategic Partnership Programme grant BNI/PST/2023/1/00013/U/00001.
+PH acknowledge support from IRA Programme (project no. FENG.02.01-IP.05-0006/23) financed by the FENG program 2021-2027, Priority FENG.02, Measure FENG.02.01., with the support of the FNP.
 A.H.A.M. acknowledges support from National Science Centre, Poland Grant OPUS-21 (No. 2021/41/B/ST2/03207).
 PM acknowledges support by the Polish National Agency for Academic Exchange (NAWA), under Strategic Partnerships Programme, project number BNI/PST/2023/1/00013/U/00001.
 S.B. acknowledges funding by the Natural Sciences and Engineering Research Council of Canada (NSERC) through its Discovery Grant.

 \onecolumngrid